More than a decade ago, a jury in Edmonton, Alberta, found a heavy-duty mechanic guilty of murdering his pregnant wife.

 The FOX producer shared that she found it odd anyone would seriously think Michael White was innocent.

 JOURNALIST WARREN HENDERSON

 Thank you, Warren Henderson, Assistant News Director at CHED Radio in Edmonton.

 On 27 July 2005, Henderson fired off this email to staff at CHED and our three sister stations after the jailhouse interview with Michael White garnered our media company a fair amount of positive [and free] publicity.

 Good for Warren for letting go with his feelings about hacks and bagmen in the news business.
 The respected broadcaster died of a heart attack not long after.

 WELL, HE ‘LOOKED’ GUILTY …

-Unfortunately for Michael White, it came across in media reports as a ‘fact’ — not a theory — that he’d led searchers to the body.
+Unfortunately for Michael White, it came across in media reports as a ‘fact’ — not a theory — that he had led searchers to the body.
 Truth is, it was the Edmonton Police Search Coordinator who asked White’s search team to stop where they were looking, in the north end of town … and search a dirt road in the west end of the city instead.

-The search party thought that was a bit odd because they’d checked that road just days earlier.
+The White search party thought that was a bit odd because they’d checked that road just days earlier.

 If it were indeed true that Michael White had directed searchers to his wife’s body, then — duh — obviously he knew where she was because he dumped her there.
 Those were easy dots to connect.